 Matilda Hill Jenkins uses a horizontally-scrolling theme to show off her fresh, colorful portraits.
 Creating separate pages for personal and commissioned work allows this London photographer to effectively display her published shoots as well as more intimate portraits.

-13. Sam Hazel
+13. Sam Payne

 16. Stephan Pramme

-This no-nonsense German photographer makes his portrait portfolio stand out by including a brief description of each photo subject.
+This no-nonsense German photographer makes his portrait photography portfolio stand out by including a brief description of each photo subject.
 Depicting a variety of professionals, from actors to activists to trade union leaders, Stephan Pramme’s portraits are polished and crisp.

 17. Mia Wodstrup